-Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2013.
-In conducting its assessment of internal control over financial reporting, management based its evaluation on the framework in "Internal Control - Integrated Framework" (the 1992 Framework) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Our management has concluded based on its assessment, that our internal control over financial reporting was effective as of December 31, 2013, based on these criteria.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2014.
+In conducting its assessment of internal control over financial reporting, management based on the framework and criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) (the 2013 Framework) as of the end of the period covered by this report.
+Based on that evaluation, our management has concluded that our internal control over financial reporting was effective as of December 31, 2014.

-Our financial statements and internal control over financial reporting have been audited by Kost, Forer, Gabbay & Kasierer (A Member of EY Global), an independent registered public accounting firm which has issued an attestation report on the Company's internal control over financial reporting included elsewhere in this Annual report on Form 20-F.
+Our financial statements and internal control over financial reporting have been audited by Kost, Forer, Gabbay & Kasierer (A Member of Ernst & Young Global), an independent registered public accounting firm which has issued an attestation report on the Company's internal control over financial reporting included elsewhere in this Annual report on Form 20-F.